Best Tempered Glass Screen Protectors for the Moto G5 Plus

 Designed to cover the flat portion of the screen while leaving no unsightly halo around the edges, these leave room around the edges for a case which is good for those looking to completely protect their new phone.
 You'll also enjoy the 2.5D round edges on these, which are kind on your fingers and looked cleaner when you look up close.
 This screen protector features cutouts around the ear speaker, front-facing camera and fingerprint sensor, so you'll feel the difference of those softer edges.

 This is a dry-install screen protector should go on easy with a bubble-free installation, and thin enough to maintain the full touch sensitivity of the screen.
+Get your two-pack for just $7.

 Supershieldz tempered glass screen protector (three-pack)

 Two is good, but three is better!
 This bundle from Supershieldz comes with three tempered glass screen protectors for your Moto G5 Plus.
-If value is your main goal, you simply can't beat this bundle.
+If the value is your main goal, you simply can't beat this bundle.

 You'll get near edge-to-edge coverage here with enough room to accommodate a case, along with 2.5D edges for a nice smooth feel for your fingers.

-Supershieldz are known for making really quality screen protectors that are anti-scratch, hydrophobic, obeophobic and backed by Supershieldz no-hassle lifetime replacement warranty.
-If you're a serial phone abuser and feel like you might run through more than a couple screen protectors during your phone's life, this is a great, affordable option.
+Supershieldz is known for making really quality screen protectors that are anti-scratch, hydrophobic, oleophobic and backed by Supershieldz no-hassle lifetime replacement warranty.
+If you're a serial phone abuser and feel like you might run through more than a couple screen protectors during your phone's life, this is a great, affordable option at just $7.50.

 LK tempered glass screen protector (three-pack)